RECENTLY ANNOUNCED: LaMontagne tix going fast

 Aug 16, 2017 Spotlight News News

-ALBANY — Grammy Award-winning artists Ray LaMontagne is hitting both Albany and Troy in October, but if you don’t have tickets yet, you may not see him.
+ALBANY — While Grammy Award-winning artist Ray LaMontagne will pay the Capital District a visit in October, you may not get to see him if unless you’ve already purchased tickets.

 LaMontagne is “Just Passing Through” on his acoustic tour this fall.
-The 25-date tour is his first acoustic tour in five years, and he hits the Capital District twice with shows Sunday, Oct.
-15 and Tuesday, Oct.
-17, at the Troy Savings Bank Music Hall and The Albany Palace Theatre, respectively.
+The 25-date tour is his first acoustic tour in five years.
+He’s scheduled to play the Troy Savings Bank Music Hall on Sunday, Oct.
+15, at 7 p.m.
+A full list of tour dates appears below.

 LaMontagne will highlight songs from his vast body of work, joined by John Stirratt from Wilco on bass.
 The duo will play songs spanning from “Trouble,” to “Ouroboros.”